vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

-	test install uninstall, how it affect, lic, pwd and other shall be able transfer licence from device to device (floating licence) always check for licence when there is internet connectivity. no connectivity and has existing then ok shall be able to export licence or, license request user must be able to use registration email that was sent with licence to add new device
+	test install uninstall, how it affect, lic, pwd and other shall be able transfer licence from device to device (floating licence)
+	Rhino licencing use for API key that will have pairs what can sync get|post.
+The APi key is from licence ID always check for licence when there is internet connectivity. no connectivity and has existing then ok shall be able to export licence or, license request user must be able to use registration email that was sent with licence to add new device